cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - Select a few of studies to replicate
 - Think of how to improve what you implemented
 - Write your proposal
-- Note that: We provide description (pre-proposal) of our researc topics.
+- Note that: We provide description (pre-proposal) of our researc topics
-  - You should develop your own proposal.
+  - It is just to learn what the research is about
-  - It is just to learn what the research is about.
+  - You should develop your own proposal

 ## Interviews